spotsenseio/spotsenseSDK-ios/README.md

  }

 ```
+## Remember to ask for your users location and bluetooth permissions by adding;

+NSLocationAlwaysAndWhenInUseUsageDescription
+NSLocationWhenInUseUsageDescription
+NSBluetoothAlwaysUsageDescription

+and explainations to your info.plist e.g $(PRODUCT_NAME) Uses bluetooth to trigger games at certain locations

+---

-4. Select your new app and create a rule in the SpotSense Dashboard
+5. Select your new app and create a geofence or beacon in the SpotSense Dashboard

-5. Test your rule out in the real world or in the iOS Simulator!
+6. Test your proximity event out in the real world or in the iOS Simulator!

 Have a question or got stuck?
 Let us know in the SpotSense Slack Community or shoot us an email (help@spotsense.io).
 We are happy to help!